AUTOMATE MORE TASKS

 Pick from AGV

-Automated Guidance Vehicles are efficient and beneficial for production yield.
+Automated Guided Vehicles are efficient and beneficial for production yield.
 Parts can shift in the rack, which can lead to inaccurate pick and place.

-V-Guide™ provides enhanced vision guidance to optimize picking from Automated Guidance Vehicles.
+V-Guide™ provides enhanced vision guidance to optimize picking from an AGV.

 A 2-sensor V-Guide™ system calculates the part offset.
 With a known offset, the robot adjusts to make a precise pick every time.